Pinus pinea: Distribution and habitat

-The Pinus pinea is a characteristic, yet controversial, species throughout the Mediterranean basin.
+Pinus pinea is a characteristic, yet controversial, species throughout the Mediterranean basin.
 Its definitive native range is highly debated.
 Strong evidence suggests its origin is in the Western Mediterranean, particularly the Iberian Peninsula (Portugal and Spain), where the most extensive natural stands are found, and where it reaches its highest altitudes.
 The presence of Paleolithic and Pleistocene sites containing the remains of Pinus pinea on the South Iberian Peninsula provides strong evidence that the species was once part of the natural forest ecosystem in that region.
 Furthermore, the presence of pollen dating between 18-22 thousand years ago (end of Pleistocene) in Southern France supports the hypothesis of its native status there.

 Conversely, other opinions suggest a native presence extending to the Central and Eastern Mediterranean, specifically regions of Italy (Tuscany, Sardinia, Sicily), the Peloponnese (Greece), the coasts of Asia Minor (Turkey), and Lebanon.

 The species has been intensively cultivated for its valuable edible nuts and wood since at least the 4th century B.C. and earlier.
 This long history of human intervention means that while it is found today across coastal areas from Portugal to Lebanon and the Black Sea, it is often impossible to distinguish between truly native stands and those that are now naturalized from ancient artificial plantings.

 The prehistoric range of Pinus pinea included North Africa in the Sahara Desert and Maghreb regions during a more humid climate period, in present-day Morocco, Algeria, Tunisia, and Libya.